Liverpool Beat Forest To Remain In Top-four Fight, In-form Villa Held - UrduPoint

 Liverpool Beat Forest To Remain In Top-four Fight, In-form Villa Held

-Liverpool, United Kingdom, (UrduPoint / Pakistan Point News - 22nd Apr, 2023 ) :Liverpool kept their outside shot at Champions League football next season alive as Diogo Jota scored twice in a 3-2 win over Nottingham Forest, while Aston Villa's European charge stalled in a 1-1 defeat at Brentford on Saturday.
+Liverpool, United Kingdom, (UrduPoint / Pakistan Point News - 23rd Apr, 2023 ) :Liverpool kept their outside shot at Champions League football next season alive as Diogo Jota scored twice in a 3-2 win over Nottingham Forest, while Aston Villa's European charge stalled in a 1-1 draw at Brentford on Saturday.

 At the other end of the Premier League table, Leicester came from behind to secure a first win in 11 games by beating Wolves 2-1 to move out of the relegation zone.